cbmi-uthsc/feverPrediction/README.md

 Fever prediction model using high-frequency real-time sensor data

 <b>Problem Statement</b>: Build a Python-based application to predict fever from ICU sensor data streams.
-For cases, Identify a fever episode temp >= 38, look up to 6 hours back, extract features from that window.
-If a patient had multiple fever episodes during their stay, treat each episode as independent if there is at least a 24h gap between them.
+Fever episode is defined when temperature >= 38.
+In a retrospective model development using data up to 10 hours back, extract features from that window.
+If a patient had multiple fever episodes during their stay, treat each episode as independent if there is at least a 24 hour interval between the episodes.
 For controls, identify patients who never had any temperature over 38 or under 34 degrees Celsius.
-Randomly select a 6 hour period.
-Build regression models to predict the onset of fever.
+Randomly select a 10 hour period.
+Build various ml models to predict the onset of fever.

 <h4>Table of Contents</h4>
 <ol>